 Create Storage Space – no longer incur a monthly fee for that extra storage unit.

 Downsize – with all the mess gone you may find you have more living space than you need.
 Consider moving to something more affordable and efficient.

 By removing clutter, you can start to think more clearly and develop an energetic lifestyle.
-You may realize a new way of life which isn’t dependent on the purchase of new things; and can help you discover what is necessary and what is not.
+You may realize a new way of life that isn’t dependent on the purchase of new things, and can help you discover what is necessary and what is not.
 Organization and material limitations can help you understand that order is beneficial to your lifestyle as well as your financial health.

 No Individual should assume that any information presented or made available on or through this website should be construed as personalized financial planning or investment advice.
 Personalized financial planning and investment advice can only be rendered after engagement of the firm for services, execution of the required documentation, and receipt of required disclosures.
 Please contact the firm for further information.